bbglab/bbgwiki/docs/Datasets/General_datasets/ICGC.md

 - AWS - Virginia

  To download controlled data, a user must apply for access at the corresponding data access control body.
-- US based projects are authorized by dbGaP
+- US based projects are authorized by dbGaP.
 - non-US projects are authorized by the ICGC Data Access Compliance Office (DACO).

 More information in [ICGC DDC Docs](https://docs.icgc.org/download/data-access/)

 ## Citing in Publications and Presentations